husseinhmede1/bex-website/README.md

   '        |-- styled',
   ''
 ```
-As mentioned before, following the "features" or "ducks" pattern organizes the folders in the followinf manner:
+As mentioned before, following the "features" or "ducks" pattern organizes the folders in the following manner:

 * [`/build`](build)         for production build files
 * [`/cli`](cli)         for the interactive cli that generates project template files.